The Research

 Oosthuyse T, Bosch AN

 Your body burns fuel differently across the cycle — more fat oxidation and stronger endurance in the mid-luteal phase when the estrogen:progesterone ratio peaks.
-This is why Lune's fueling and endurance cues shift with your phase, not just your workout.
-What works pre-session on day 10 isn't what your body wants on day 22.
+This is part of why cycle-aware coaching around training, recovery, and fueling context can matter.

 Read on PubMed →